Ben Reilly: Ben Reilly: The Scarlet Spider

 Relocating to Las Vegas, the disfigured Ben is tracked down by former New U Technologies client Cassandra Mercury, owner of the Mercury Rising casino, who wants revenge for his failure to cure her daughter Abigail's terminal disease.
 Ben buys time by telling Cassandra he can develop a cure in exchange for a lab and resources.
 He lives and works in the Mercury Rising casino, identifying himself as "Peter."
 During this time, Ben is haunted by hallucinations of his old self telling him to be more heroic and his Jackal self defending their actions.
 He steals a Spider-Man cosplayer's hooded costume, then later takes a copy of his original Scarlet Spider outfit from a Spider-Man fan.
 Operating at times as a vigilante, he uses harsher methods than before, sometimes using a gun to deliver nonlethal injuries.

 Kaine Parker arrives in Las Vegas, desiring Ben's death for his actions as the Jackal.
 Reilly argues he is trying to cure Abigail Mercury's condition, but his untested serum backfires and kills the girl.
 Kaine attacks, only to be seemingly killed by Death.
 Death explains no other person has been brought back to life as often as Ben and this has corrupted his soul; one more resurrection will likely shatter his soul and sanity.
 She offers to restore Abigail or Kaine to life, but Ben asks her to save both and take him instead.
 Impressed, Death heals Kaine and Abigail and removes Ben's scars.
 During a later battle, Ben uses excessive force and regains scarring around an eye.
 Death explains he is still being tested and will manifest more scars again if he engages in corrupt behavior.

 Some time later, Ben injects Abigail with what seems to be a blood sample from the angel Gabriel, though Abigail succumbs to her fatal disease.
 The demon lord Mephisto then tricks Kaine into killing Reilly.
-However, the blood had indeed saved Abigail, but not in the form everyone thought.
 Abigail ascended to an angelic level of existence and decides to resurrect Ben since Mephisto overstepped his bounds by arranging the man to die earlier than he should.
 Ben refuses, remembering Death's warning that his soul will be shattered and he might become evil.
 Abigail assures him he's still a hero at heart and soon afterwards Ben awakes in a body bag in an ambulance.
-After escaping from the ambulance, he is confronted by Misty Beck, only for him to punch her through the stomach and exposes her true nature as an android.
-Ben quickly discovered that he had been driven sociopathic and he enjoyed it.
-He assaults Kaine and injures him, threatening him to leave Las Vegas if he survived.
-However, after he leaves, he breaks down in an alleyway, crying.